cfernan3/CSC510-Project/DESIGN/DESIGN.md

 The bot directly messages the participant on slack at the configured time on all configured days.
 This eliminates the creation of a common channel solely for the purpose of conducting standup, and prevents all participants from getting a notification every time someone posts an update.

 * How are multiple standups within the same slack group handled?
+Each project within the same slack group has its own standup.
 A new bot should be created for every standup.

 * How are participants added to or removed from a standup?